muktaa/heinzelmannchen/README.md

 We've decided to just jump to the end and created this handy tool enabling us to visualize the dependencies between our issues.
 For each task we ask "is this dependent on something else?"
 If the answer is no then we are at leaf node in the graph.
 Of course we are wrong about that most of the time so when we discover a new dependency we immediately create an issue and add in the dependencies.
 So now we have a workable definition of risk - riskier issues have more incoming dependencies.
 This vears in to some interesting graph analysis that we haven't gotten in to yet.

-To get this operational first create a Github auth token and stick it in the js/config.js file.
-There are a few other items in that file you need to modify like the org and the repo's.
-Note that you can add multiple repo's in to the repo list; just add comma's.
+1. To get this operational first create a [Github auth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
+2. With the auth token at hand clone this repo and host it on a web server of your choice.
+(On OSX you can use this little util within the root folder of this project: `ruby -rwebrick -e'WEBrick::HTTPServer.new(:Port => 8000, :DocumentRoot => Dir.pwd).start'`)
+3. Open the following URL in your web browser (Tested on Chrome & Safari): `http://HOST:PORT/?org=ORG_NAME&repo=REPO&auth=AUTH_TOKEN`
+where:
+ * HOST and PORT depend on where you host the service (e.g. `localhost:8000` if you use the ruby command from above.).
+ * ORG_NAME is the name of the Github organization under which the repositories are hosted (e.g. `cotiviti`).
+  * REPO is the name of the repository.
+(Note that you can put in multiple repositories by just adding another `&repo=REPO2` to the url.)
+  * AUTH_TOKEN is the auth token you created before.

 There are lots of improvements that can make this capability even more cool and we can't wait to see what you do with it :)